Tropical Lagrangian multi-sections and toric vector bundles: Introduction

 We begin by recalling some elementary facts about toric varieties and toric vector bundles in Section \ref{sec:toric}.
 In Section \ref{sec:trop_lag}, we introduce the notion of tropical Lagrangian multi-sections over a complete fan $\Sigma$ on $N_{\bb{R}}\cong\bb{R}^n$.
-A tropical Lagrangian multi-section $\bb{L}$ over $\Sigma$ is a branched covering map $\pi:(L,\Sigma',\mu)\to(N_{\bb{R}},\Sigma)$ of connected cone complexes\footnote{In \cite{Suen_TP2}, we assume the domain $L$ is a topological manifold.
-We extend the definition here by allowing $L$ to be a cone complex, which is not necessary a manifold.} ($\mu:\Sigma'\to\bb{Z}_{>0}$ is the weight or multiplicity map) together with a piecewise linear function $\varphi:L\to\bb{R}$.
-We will introduce three more concepts, namely, \emph{combinatorial union}, \emph{combinatorial indecomposability} and \emph{combinatorial equivalence}.
-These concepts allow us to breakdown a tropical Lagrangian multi-section into ``indecomposable" components.
-Moreover, these components enjoy some nice properties, for instance, the ramification locus of a combinatorial indecomposable tropical Lagrangian multi-section lies in the codimension 2 strata (Proposition \ref{prop:com_inde_separable}).
+A tropical Lagrangian multi-section $\bb{L}$ over $\Sigma$ is a branched covering map $\pi:(L,\Sigma_L,\mu)\to(N_{\bb{R}},\Sigma)$ of connected cone complexes\footnote{In \cite{Suen_TP2}, we assume the domain $L$ is a topological manifold.
+We extend the definition here by allowing $L$ to be a cone complex, which is not necessarily a manifold.} ($\mu:\Sigma_L\to\bb{Z}_{>0}$ is the weight or multiplicity map) together with a piecewise linear function $\varphi:L\to\bb{R}$.
+We will introduce three more concepts, namely, \emph{combinatorial union}, \emph{combinatorially indecomposability} and \emph{combinatorially equivalence}.
+These concepts allow us to break down a tropical Lagrangian multi-section into ``indecomposable" components.
+Moreover, these components enjoy some nice properties, for instance, the ramification locus of a combinatorially indecomposable tropical Lagrangian multi-section lies in the codimension 2 strata of $(L,\Sigma_L$) (Proposition \ref{prop:com_inde_separated}).
 Such indecomposability is also related to indecomposability of toric vector bundles as we will see in Section \ref{sec:reconsturction} (Theorem \ref{thm:L_cid_E_id}) .